Subjective character of experience: Thomas Nagel and the origin of the concept

-Nagel argues that, because bats are apparently conscious mammals with a way of perceiving their environment entirely different from that of human beings, it is impossible to speak of "what is it like to be a bat for the bat" or, while the example of the bat is particularly illustrative, any conscious species, as each organism has a unique point of view from which no other organism can gather experience.
-To Nagel, the subjective character of experience implies the cognitive closure of the human mind to some facts, specifically the mental states that physical states create.
+The term subjective character of experience was coined by Thomas Nagel.
+Nagel used this concept to refute philosophical reductionism, demonstrating that consciousness cannot be simplified solely to the physical operations of the brain and body.
+Nagel argues that, because bats are apparently conscious mammals with a way of perceiving their environment entirely different from that of human beings (specifically through echolocation), it is impossible for humans to truly comprehend what it is like to experience echolocation firsthand.
+While the example of the bat is particularly illustrative, this applies to any conscious species, as each organism has a unique point of view from which no other organism can gather experience.